 This page explains when in which circumstances a Lingua site can publish exclusive content and the policy regarding it.
 The idea is to engage more with local languages in the citizen media arena and readers.
 Please check out the rest of our Global Voices Lingua Guides.

-Lingua sites have been historically centered on translations from Global Voices, but on certain occasions individual Lingua editors can write original content as announcements.
+Lingua sites have been historically centered on translations from Global Voices, but on certain occasions, Translation Managers Translation Managers can write original content as announcements.

 These are non-editorial posts that help build relationships with their readers and translators.
 For instance:

 - Announcements of partnerships or successes.
 Example: Global Voices in Italiano announces a Partnership with La Stampa.

 - Reports from public meetings where Lingua was represented

 - Reader surveys or live chats